 Wipe Spills When Fresh

 Immediately a spill occurs, you need to wipe it off to keep your counter clean at all times.
 This way, you do not give the stain enough time to seep into the countertop.
 You can use a damp cloth and the right quartzite cleaner.
 Avoid using abrasives – although the countertop material will not scratch, abrasives will make the sealer wear off fast.
 Again, avoid vinegar, citrus bases, and acid cleaners.
 Although these acids and bases are great cleaners and the quartzite material will not etch, they slowly eat away the sealant leaving your countertop exposed.
+Wiping may seem like a very simple tip, but it’s still one of the best ways to avoid stains.
+When these stains are left unattended, they may worsen or become more difficult to wipe off.

 Protect the Surface